 Shares Eligible for Future Sale.
 Sales of substantial amounts of Common Stock in the public market could have an adverse affect on the price of the Company's Common Stock.
-In addition to the shares registered in the Registration Statement of which this Prospectus is a part, approximately 14,103,133 million shares of Common Stock are currently freely tradeable on the open market.
+Approximately 14,103,133 million shares of Common Stock are currently freely tradeable on the open market.
 In addition, approximately 1,427,222 million shares are eligible for sale pursuant to Rule 144 of the Act.
-Also, there were a total of 1,174,424 options to purchase Common Stock outstanding as of March 31, 1996 pursuant to the Company's stock option plans and 922,400 of such options are currently vested and can be exercised at any time prior to their respective expiration dates.
+Also, there were a total of 1,174,424 options to purchase Common Stock outstanding as of March 31, 1996 pursuant to the Company's stock option plans and 951,025 of such options are currently vested and can be exercised at any time prior to their respective expiration dates.
 As of March 31, 1996, 26,738 shares of Common Stock were issuable upon the exercise of warrants issued in connection with a capital lease financing in March 1994 and 125,000 shares of Common Stock were issuable upon the exercise of warrants issued as finder's fees in connection with the March 25, 1996 issuance of a \$2.5 million principal amount Debenture.